leuas/Vrdndi/README.md

 ## System Architecture

-Current system Architecture as the picture shown would fetch the data from Youtube API and your ActivityWatcher to predict output feed and save it into database.
-Website would fetch the feed from database to render videos.
+As shown in the picture below, the system fetches data from YouTube API and your local ActivityWatcher server.
+It uses this data to predict your feed and uses database to transfer feed to website.

 **End-to-End Pipelines**: